enochytchen/academic-kickstart/content/courses/biostatbasics/sumstat_tab_results/index.md

 ---
 ## Learning outcomes
 In this section, you will learn how to
+- describe summary statistics
+    - measures of central tendency
+    - measures of dispersion
+- make tables
+    - based on basic principles
-- make one-way and two by two tables
+    - one-way and two by two tables
 - use Stata tool for Epidemiology
 - recapture basic epidemiology terms, including
     - rate, proportion